Acinonyx - Next-generation interactive graphics

 • seamless integration in GUIs (Windows and Mac OS X)

 The project it currently in experimental stage (see known issues below), with a public access since the useR!
 2009 meeting.
-An official release on CRAN is expected in September 2009 (the name for the new package is not decided yet).
+An official release on CRAN is expected in September 2011 as ix (acronym for iPlots eXtreme that is fast to type :)).

 What's new?